mapbox/storytelling/README.md

 ## Getting Started

-- Download this repository as a ZIP file using the button above, and unzip it.
-If you are using `git`, clone this repository.

-In your local copy of this repository (the unzipped file you downloaded), navigate to the `src/` directory.
+Clone this repository.
+Navigate to the `src/` directory.

 Make a copy of `config.js.template` and name it `config.js`.
 Open the new `config.js` file in your text editor.